Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-constitutional justice’s system, which is evident by Court’s role in deciding
+justice's system, which is evident by Court's role in deciding on the

-on the distribution of power issues between the central and the local
+distribution of power issues between the central and the local governments.

-governments.
-But, nowadays, the connection throught those two areas is no
+But, nowadays, the connection throught those two areas is no longer just a

-longer just a problem of separation of responsabilities of the State and the
+problem of separation of responsabilities of the State and the sub-national

-sub-national bodies: to date, this bond reveals a new intimate relationship
+bodies: to date, this bond reveals a new intimate relationship among the

-among the government and the citizens.
-The analysis of these up-to-date issues
+government and the citizens.
+The analysis of these up-to-date issues can be no

-can be no longer carried on according to the traditional cathegories of public
+longer carried on according to the traditional cathegories of public law: it

 experiences, even in a comparative perspective.

-paper aims to introduce and to compare those novel tools, which should be
+introduce and to compare those novel tools, which should be applied to study

-applied to study the phenomenon of sub-national governaments and its effects on
+the phenomenon of sub-national governaments and its effects on the

-the constitutional justice system: starting from the constitutional framework,
+constitutional justice system: starting from the constitutional framework, it

-it has to be considered the differentiation trend of the subnational
+has to be considered the differentiation trend of the subnational governments,

-governments, the innovative decisions of the Supreme or Constitutional Courts
+the innovative decisions of the Supreme or Constitutional Courts about that

-about that arrangement and the role of territorial referenda.
-In that view, the
+arrangement and the role of territorial referenda.
+In that view, the Italian

 change put into act and to operate a wider review on the new paradigms of